Italian

 English: to talk (to speak ill, as in "people will talk")

-• La gente mormorerà se vi vede insieme. — People will talk if they see you together.
+• La gente mormorerà se continui a incontrarlo di nascosto. — People will talk if you keep meeting him in secret.

 Free.
 No card required to start.